Ridiing/danceBooking/README.md

 # Dance Class Booking Web Application

 This is a web-based dance class booking system that allows users to register, browse available classes, enroll, and manage their enrollments.
 Organisers can add courses, view participants, and manage users.
+Built with
+Node.js, Express, Mustache and NeDB, hosted with Heroku.

 ## Features